Hawaii’s Big Island is actually called Hawaii – but that’s too confusing because we refer to the island of Oahu as Hawaii don’t we?

 Hot tip: order a mochachino – comes with a melting bar of chocolate in it.
 Mmmm.

-Spend a couple of nights in each town and take a half island road trip.
+Spend a couple of nights in each town and do a half island road trip between them.
 You can actually drive across the island in about 90 minutes, but instead take your time to tiki-tour around it and stop at little villages for an ice cream along the way.

 The town of Hilo kind of reminds me of Dannevirke or Wairoa – Kiwis will know what I mean!
 Two tiny New Zealand towns.
 But this is one of two airports to fly into, so I suggest fly in here and rent a car for your vacation and fly out of Kona.